alanleungverve/scheduled_reports/readme.md

 from a local machine and instead host it on a cloud instance.
 Second, if a stakeholder is a member of many campaigns, the email may exceed Gmail's email size limits.
 One potential solution is that we upload the PDFs to a Google Drive folder and email out a shared link instead.

+## General Notes

+This script was built using values from my local machine - please thoroughly cleanse it if you will be using it on a cloud instance or another local machine.